mrVanDalo/memo/README.md

 ## Configuration

-to change the folder where the memo files are kept just add
+to change the folder where memo kept its files just add

     export MEMO_DIR=/path/to/memo/folder

 in your `~/.bashrc`.